LabRat404/Daily-Writer/README.md

 3. Now go to git page ----> https://labrat404.github.io/Daily-Writer/

-work tmr zz

-Select "Add to Home Screen".
+4. Select "Add to Home Screen" and make sure the "Open as Web App toggle is off" (if its on, it will ignore the previously trust and will not work).
 (On iphone, not sure abt others)

 After connecting, you will be able to save all the logs wiht a green push button, which saves the logs to pc